kickstand-ui/kickstand-ui/docs/components/form-field.md

 To find out more about HTML5 form validation check out this [documentation from MDN](https://developer.mozilla.org/en-US/docs/Learn/Forms/Form_validation).
 :::

+### Validate On Input

+By default the form field will be validated once the user leaves the form field (`onBlur`).
+If you need to override this behavior to when the user presses the key (`onInput`), you can add the `validate-on-input` property to override the default behavior.

 ## Data Binding

 Kickstand UI's components focus on one-way data binding so that data flows in a single direction.
 What that means is that the variable you bind to the `value` property will not be updated whenever a user enters new content.
 In order to provide you with the new value, each component will emit and `updated` event.